thegetty/quire-docs/content/home.md

 </div>
 <div class="home-block__body">

-Quire is an ideal tool for anyone seeking to publish a beautiful, scholarly digital book optimized for visual imagery and designed to ensure its content is widely accessible and stable.
+Quire is an ideal solution for anyone seeking to publish beautiful digital books optimized for visual imagery and designed to ensure widely accessible and stable content.

 <div class="home-block__quote">